-Eastern Ethiopia is a land of desolate beauty.
-Much of it is characterized by a hauntingly stark landscape of dust-stained acacia scrub and a string of forgettable towns.
+It’s a land of desolate beauty and characterized by a hauntingly stark landscape of dust-stained acacia scrub and a string of forgettable towns.
 However, concealed beneath this cloak of the commonplace are gems of genuine adventure and priceless moments of shared intimacies, Undoubtedly, the east’s pièce de résistance is the walled city of Harar.

 From Awash, a seemingly endless ribbon of asphalt leads north to the desolate southern Danakil.
 This territory remains virtually unexplored since legendary adventurer Wilfred The snigger first thrilled the world with tales of the proud Afar and their secret wells.
 For those that head east a surprise awaits.
 The thirsty lowlands give way to the eastern highlands, a land of lush cultivation and stunning views and proof that eastern Ethiopia really is one of those rarest of jewels, a diamond in the rough.